-The functional currency of GoldChina is the Chinese Renminbi Yuan (RMB) and its accounts are considered to be integrated foreign operations, and are translated into Canadian dollars using the temporal method.
-Under this method, monetary assets and liabilities are translated at the period end exchange rates.
-Non-monetary assets and liabilities are translated using historical rates of exchange.
-Revenues and expenses are translated at average rates for the period and exchange gains and losses on translation are included in income.
+The Company's functional currency is the Canadian dollars.
+The Company follows the temporal method of accounting for the translation of its integrated foreign operation.
+Under this method, monetary assets and liabilities are translated into Canadian dollars at the period end exchange rates.
+Non-monetary assets and liabilities are translated into Canadian dollars using historical rates of exchange.
+Revenues and expenses are translated into Canadian dollars at average rates for the period and exchange gains and losses on translation are included in income.